Preparticipation Physical Exams

 When is preparticipation exam needed?

-Preparticipation exams are usually required before starting an activity and may be required again if treatment is needed before clearance is given.
-If your child is injured while playing the sport, he or she may need to have another examination for clearance to return to play.
+Preparticipation exams are usually necessary before starting an activity.
+They may be required again if treatment is needed before clearance is given.
+If your child is injured while playing the sport, he or she may need to have another exam for permission to return to play.
 How often your child needs to have an exam depends on the activity and the local laws governing the activity.
-In many cases, annual examinations are required.
+In many cases, annual exams are required.

-Preparticipation exams usually require a medical history and physical examination by a qualified medical professional, such as your pediatrician.
-In many cases, a specific form will need to be filled out.
-Sometimes, your family doctor will be able to do the exam and fill out the form, but in other instances the examination may have to be done at a specified clinic.
+Preparticipation exams usually require a medical history and physical exam by a qualified medical professional like your pediatrician.
+In many cases, a form will need to be filled out.
+Sometimes, your family health care provider will be able to do the exam and fill out the form.
+Other times, the exam may have to be done at a particular clinic.

-These are the usual parts of the examination:
+These are the usual parts of the exam:

 Past medical history.
-Questions will be asked about any medical conditions, such as heart problems, neurological problems, asthma, allergies, and issues involving the muscles and joints, as well as any medications your child is taking.
+Questions will be asked about any medical conditions like heart problems, neurological problems, asthma, allergies, and issues involving the muscles and joints.
+Also, you will be asked about any medications your child is taking.

 Previous sports history.
-This part of the medical history may cover questions about any fractures, sprains, and dislocations your child has experienced, including any surgeries, dental trauma, concussions, breathing problems, or restrictions from participation for any reason in the past.
+This part of the medical history may cover questions about any fractures, sprains, and dislocations your child has experienced.
+These can include any surgeries, dental trauma, concussions, breathing problems, or restrictions from participation for any reason in the past.

 Family history.
 Questions will cover any family history of heart disease, high blood pressure, and diabetes.
 It's important to mention any unexplained sudden death in a family member younger than age 50.